What Is Farmhouse Style?

 One of the things I love about the farmhouse look is how much versatility it has.
 As long as you stick to some basics, you can create a beautiful farmhouse-style home that still looks unique and fits your personality.

 Add different textures into the design by bringing in rugs that vary, mirrors that vary, and pillows that vary.
 This will help give the room character and not be too monotonous.
+Try an Anthropologie mirror look-a-like to make it a bit more modern.

 Popular textures in this style include chunky blankets, grain sacks, linens, different woodgrains, etc.